kumbulanit/t-sql/sql trainning/untitled/Module 4/Module4_Exercises.md

 - Only include active employees on in-progress projects
 - Order by efficiency percentage descending

-**Question 1.1.2**: Department Resource Utilization Build a comprehensive department analysis showing:
+**Question 1.1.2**: d.DepartmentName Resource Utilization
+Build a comprehensive d.DepartmentName analysis showing:
-- Department name, budget, and location
+- d.DepartmentName name, budget, and location
 - Number of active employees
 - Total BaseSalary expense and percentage of budget used
 - Number of active projects and total project hours